 Coach Supervisor(s) should meet with all new young people coming into the program before assigning them a Coach.
+Ideally, Supervisor(s) should meet with every 8th grader/upcoming 9th grader before the 9th grade begins (whether they attended the Orientation or not).

-Before meeting with the young person, the Coach Supervisor should reach out to the Case Planner (or key adult via DSS) to learn more about the young person.
+Before meeting with the young person, the Coach Supervisor will reach out to the Case Planner to learn more about the young person.
 Questions the Supervisor should ask include:

-- What are this young person's strengths?
-Have there been any educational or vocational needs or challenges they have faced? - Are there any challenges/barriers to working with youth and/or family? - What is the best form of communication for the youth? - Who are the youth's permanent resource or support system?
+- What have been the challenges to vocational/educational development, if any? - Are there any challenges/barriers to working with youth and/or family? - What is the best form of communication for the youth? - Who are the youth's permanent resource or support system?